PandaAwAke/DockerfilePackageManagerOptimizer/README.md

   -f FAIL_FILE  Output all dockerfiles that are failed to optimize into FAIL_FILE
                 FAIL_FILE is './DPMO_failures.txt' by default
-  -w            Only show warning and error messages in the console -t            Substitute the commands to remove with true when optimizing.
-If not specified,
+  -w            Only show warning and error messages in the console -n            If specified, DPMO will remove the commands to remove (and the connector after
-                DPMO will remove the command (and the connector after it if the connector exists) when optimizing.
+                it if the connector exists) when optimizing.
+By default they will be substituted with 'true'.
 ```